 Conservation

-- Preventive conservation by acting in particular on the urban environment with the reduction of pollutant emissions, on the search for the balance of the ecosystems that settle on the monument but also on the regular maintenance of the building.
+A set of practices designed to prolong the life of a work of art or an art object; it requires the research and elimination of the causes of alteration.
+The conservation is thus divided into two aspects:- Preventive conservation by acting in particular on the urban environment with the reduction of pollutant emissions, on the search for the balance of the ecosystems that settle on the monument but also on the regular maintenance of the building.

 - Curative conservation by acting directly on the building and its materials in order to stop or limit the processes of degradation.
 These operations are multiple and adapted to each situation.